 Aroma: 2.5 – The smell made me slightly burp and gag at the same time.
 It does however smell like the ‘oh god this is scotch?’ instead of ‘oh, baby this is some scotch’ so minus points there.

-Manliness: 7.5 – So they don’t say much.
+Honesty: 7.5 – So they don’t say much.
 The look and coloring is iconic in the same way a bad city flag is iconic, but there is an elephant in the room.
 While Red Label gets more traction than this for blended scotch like it or not this is the common man’s choice with being one of the most well-sold whiskies in the world.
 Add it’s rough edges drinking wise, and the only redemption being coke and while this isn’t snooty, classy, or brutish – it’s common-man-ly.
-Therefore it does well here by the virtue of our site’s silly rules.

 W/ Rocks: 2.5 – That brings the aftertaste forward in a big way, which normally would be great.
 Here?
 Oh no. No no.